travis-ci/docs-travis-ci-com/blog/_posts/2013-07-25-deploying-to-openshift.md

 permalink: blog/2013-07-25-deploying-to-openshift
 ---

-Remember a little while back when we introduced support for [deploying to Heroku](/blog/2013-07-09-introducing-continuous-deployment-to-heroku)?
+Remember a little while back when we introduced support for [deploying to Heroku](/blog/2013-07-09-introducing-continuous-deployment-to-heroku) and [Nodejitsu](/blog/2013-07-22-deploy-your-apps-to-nodejitsu)?

 Now, in addition to Nodejitsu and Heroku, we offer support for deploying to [Openshift](http://openshift.com)!